 Additional Costs and Payment Methods

-It is important to be aware of any extra charges that could occur throughout the course of a web design project in order to prevent unexpected costs and ensure a successful working relationship with your chosen web designer or marketer.
+It is important to be aware of any extra charges that could occur throughout a web design project to prevent unexpected costs and ensure a successful working relationship with your chosen web designer or marketer.
 This can help you avoid unexpected expenses and ensure a smooth working relationship with your chosen web developer or marketer.
 In this section, we’ll discuss how to identify potential extra expenses and outline acceptable payment methods for both parties.

 Identifying Potential Extra Expenses